-- Do not change the phone completely
+- Do not change the form completely

 Let the vegetable look like what it is, create stories around carrots and broccoli and introduce them in a fun and happy way while shopping with your toddler.
 Remember, your child will not recognise the vegetable and will never ask for it again if you puree it down.

 2. Go vegetable shopping together